Sixty Plus Lecture: "Bollywood" with Dr. Vinay Shrivastava, SFSU

-Sixty Plus welcomes you to check out the program once or twice, only ask that you sign in as a guest.
+Sixty Plus welcomes you to check out this Premiere Membership program, only ask that you sign in as a guest!
 You can also RSVP ahead of time with Eileen Ward at email@example.com.

 These programs will be held in Knuth Hall in the Creative Arts Building.
 They start at 1:00 with a short business meeting which is followed directly by the program.
 Light refreshments will be offered afterwards in Room 154 which is directly across the hallway from Knuth Hall.